yahoo/oss-guide/docs/promoting/support.md

 ## Tier 2: Limited Support

-This level of support is for projects that further Verizon Media's technology goals and interests.
+This level of support is for projects that further our technology goals and interests.
 To receive limited support, a project must:

 - Have an internal employee project owner that serves as point of contact for all issues.
 - Be at least minimally active (e.g. having a meaningful update in the last three months).